KexinLu/redux-antd-bootstrap/README.md

 - TypeScript and ImmutableJS should be used.
 - Context was not used due to redux.

-With my previous experience, I realized that handling millions of data point and graphing with Redux could have heavy impact on browser's performance if stored data are not being cleaned correctly constantly.
-And it is very important to use react lifecycle functions to determine if the entire view should be updated.

-If starting a new project today, I would go with graphql and only load necessary data into redux.

 ## Library Used
 ## Important Libraries